sshuen30/k8s-helm-chart-grafana/README.md

 # grafana-helm-chart
-Deploy grafana onto a Kubernetes Cluster using Helm Chart
+Deploy grafana on a Kubernetes Cluster using Helm Chart

 - Create a Grafana namespace in your Kubernetes Cluster
 ```bash